mer-hybris/hadk.sailfishos.org/prerequisites.rst

  * Starting with Sailfish OS 3.4.0, support for 64bit ARM SFOS userspace has been added

- * Adaptations starting with CM 13.0 (Android 6) on Sailfish OS 3.4.0 were constructed by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace was being run in the 32bit mode.
+ * Sailfish OS adaptations starting with CM 13.0 (Android 6) were constructed by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace was being run in the 32bit mode.
 Such mixed mode is still supported, but we encourage porters to switch to full 64bit ports (using Xperia 10 II as reference)